eDeister/ear_training_app_temp/README.md

 # Earworm

 Earworm is an ear-training webapp designed to hand control over to the user.
-The user can practice virtual piano and train have pitch correctiong training.
-Users and also leave feedback about the webapp on comment pace.
+The user can practice virtual piano and train for pitch correction.
+Users and also leave feedback about the webapp on comment page.

 ## Authors